 In principle, therefore, all forms, whether two-dimensional (drawings, photos) or three-dimensional (objects, furniture, houses), emit so-called form waves.
 Numerous experiments have shown their existence and their influence.

 Here is the definition of form waves given by Jean de la Foye, a student of Belizal, in his book Ondes de vie, ondes de mort:

 "Invisible, they are there, surrounding us, investing us, penetrating the smallest fibers of our body.
 Everything that is form, everything that gives off energy, the subsoil, the buildings, the familiar furniture, the objects worn on oneself, the electrical appliances, the food, and so on...
 All this emits waves of form on which our health, our behavior and our well-being partly depend.
 Some of them are beneficial, others are harmful".

 Sacred geometry or the magic of shapes

 Geometric symbols based on whole numbers

-The civilizations of ancient Egypt and Greece used the circle, ellipse, triangle, square and rectangle to create harmonious proportions for their tombs and temples.
+The civilizations of Egypt and ancient Greece used the circle, the ellipse, the triangle, the square and the rectangle to create harmonious proportions for their tombs and temples

-Their geometers were interested in the right-angled triangle of Pythagoras (for many reasons), in the square roots associated with it, in sacred numbers like 9, in the square/circle relationship, and in the ratios of volumes of different buildings.
+Their geometers were interested in the right-angled triangle of Pythagoras (for many reasons), the square roots associated with it, sacred numbers such as 9, the square/circle relationship, and the ratios of volumes of different buildings.